Intel Mac: Mac Computers with Intel Processors - Qiling

 How Do I Know if My Mac Is Intel-Based

 Step 1.
-Hit the Apple icon, which is located at the top-left edge of the menu bar.
+To access the Apple menu, click on the Apple icon, which is located at the top-left edge of the menu bar.

 Step 2.
 Opt for the "About This Mac" option.